terraform-yc-modules/terraform-yc-serverless/README.md

 Notes:
 - you can use whether one rule or multiple ones
-- 4 examples are provided for you: 3 examples with one rule and 1 with multiple rules for eventrouter
 - local variable `merged_rules` is using `legacy-rule` for backward compatibility (merging legacy variables with new `eventrouter_rules`)

 ```